GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 **Do not catch exceptions and continue execution**.
 Exceptions in GEOS indicate serious problems, they do not serve as an alternative code path to consult a behaviour state.

-Why not to use exceptions for anything else than passing information up to the call stack:
+.. dropdown:: Why not to use exceptions for anything else than error?
+  :icon: info

   - **Performance:** Exception handling is expensive, especially with stack unwinding,
   - **Predictability:** Catching and continuing makes behaviour unpredictable and hard to debug,
   - **Safety:** The error state may have corrupted simulation data, broken the code path at an unexpected place, and/or left the system in an invalid state.

 .. dropdown:: Example: Exception handling anti-pattern
   :icon: code